wino6687/blogci/blogpost_ci.md

 We can see that the travis file runs our pytest functions with a code coverage command attached.
 This means that everytime you push code to your repo, Travis will automatically build a fresh environment, run your unit tests, and then generate a code coverage report.

-***A tip for Anyone Web Scraping***
+## Tips for Various Travis Tasks
+***Web Scraping***

-- Establishing a real http connection with your tiny linux instance in Travis is slow and not reliable, so instead of pinging real servers, it is best to build a mock server script and run that within your Travis environment.
+Establishing a real http connection with your tiny linux instance in Travis is slow and not reliable, so instead of pinging real servers, it is best to build a mock server script and run that within your Travis environment.
+There is an example ```.travis.yml``` file [here](TRAVIS YML WITH MOCK SERVER), that shows how to spinup a mock server along with the code for one.

+***Complicated Installs***

+While python is wonderful and very flexible, building a reliable environment can be quite difficult!
+This is especially true if you are using a particular package many of us are familiar with -  ***GDAL***.

+If you have a more complex environment to set up, or are running your tests on multiple environments then you will likely want to setup simple shell scripts for installing and testing.